Flames score 5 straight in 3rd to rally past Avalanche 6-5

-With the game tied 4-all, Giordano scored the go-ahead goal at 13:47 of the third period when he jumped up into the rush, took a pass from Mikael Backlund and snapped a shot over the blocker of goaltender Semyon Varlamov.
+With the game tied 4-all, Giordano scored the go-ahead goal at 13:47 when he jumped up into the rush, took a pass from Mikael Backlund and snapped a shot over the blocker of goaltender Semyon Varlamov.

+"If you're coming in late and their forwards are scrambling back, sometimes things open up," said Giordano, who has two goals and 12 assists this season.
+"I was happy (Backlund) found me there, it was a good spot to shoot from."

 Backlund, Elias Lindholm, Sean Monahan, James Neal and Michael Frolik also scored for the Flames (8-5-1), who have won three straight.
 Matthew Tkachuk added three assists.